DWI HIT PARADE: Maryland State Police Leonardtown Barracks reports DUI arrests for Nov. 4, 2019

 • Latres Jovontae Cockerham, 22, of Hollywood, MD, was arrested on 10/23/2019 on a Criminal Indictment warrant for

 - Selling Regulated Firearms without a Dealer’s License;

 - Did Knowingly Obliterate the manufacturer’s ID number on a firearm;

 - Did Knowingly Participate in the illegal sale of a regulated firearm, Carrying a Concealed Dangerous Weapon;

 - Unlawful sale of a detachable magazine.

-• Wendell Lavon Blackiston, 32 of Hollywood, MD was arrested by Tfc J. Mulhearn for Unlawful Taking of Motor Vehicle and Unauthorized Removal of Motor Vehicle on 10/24/2019.
+• Wendell Lavon Blackiston, 32, of Hollywood, MD, was arrested by Tfc J. Mulhearn for Unlawful Taking of a Motor Vehicle and Unauthorized Removal of a Motor Vehicle on 10/24/2019.

 • On 11/3/2019, Tavana Sharae Holmes, 30, of Lexington Park, MD was arrested by Tfc D. Buckalew for Theft $100 to under $1500- and Second-Degree Assault.

 • Patrick Wayne Donovan (DOB 06/06/1968) was arrested on a warrant on criminal drug possession charges (not marijuana) for an incident that took place on Aug.
 18, 2019, by Tfc.
 Christopher Ditoto.
 St. Mary’s States Attorney Richard Fritz dropped all drug charges on November 5, 2019.